Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ## Getting Started

+### Installation
+We provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps.

 ### Building

-We provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
 If you’d like to build from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.

 ### Spark Configurations